ACF trustees

 Klara Skrivankova

 Klara Skrivankova joined Trust for London in March 2019.
-She has over 18 years of experience of working on human rights and responsible business within the Third Sector.
+She has over 18 years of experience of working on human rights and responsible business within the third sector.
 Klara is a co-founder of the UK Trafficking Law and Policy Forum, and is actively involved with international anti-trafficking and business and human rights initiatives.

 Edward Walden